edualgo/eduAlgo/README.md

       1 2 2 3 3 4

+## Demo Video Link

+The Video link of the demo can be viewed here - [FOSS Hack 2020 Software Demo](https://www.youtube.com/watch?v=j4A3OV8KJEQ)

 ## License

 This package is under **MIT License** copyright @<a href = "https://github.com/Abhijit2505">Abhijit Tripathy</a>